 When the construction team can use their creativity and ingenuity to work in partnership with the architectural and engineering team, it benefits the client and the environment.
 It also makes the team feel good about how they contribute to a successful project beyond the building process.

 Recycling and re-use aren’t always possible, but you don’t know unless you try.
 When in doubt, don’t just toss it out.
 Discuss options with the client and project team early and often.

-At HBW, Jeremy Thomas is Field Operations Manager and William Myers is a Superintendent.
+William Myers is a Superintendent.
 Will is a LEED Green Associate, which demonstrates his knowledge of the newest U.S. green building principles.